RKursatV/MasterTheCasePdfDownloader/README.md

 ==============================

-A silly script that helps to download pdf files from https://masterthecase.com where all the pdf files are protected by a WordPress plugin called "Pdfembedder Premium Secure", http://wp-pdf.com/
+A silly script that helps to download pdf files from https://masterthecase.com where all the pdf files are protected by a WordPress plugin called "Pdf Embedder Premium Secure", http://wp-pdf.com/

 I wanted to share this script because it can easily be manipulated to download pdf files from other websites protected by the same plugin.

+### How It Works

+Pdf Embedder Premium Secure plugin stores pdf files that are encrypted by using RC4 cipher with a different key.
+The plugin decrypts pdf files on the fly while showing pdf files to the user.
+This script gets the key from the page and converts crypted data into pdf file and saves it.

 ### Installing